isomerpages/moe-fuhuasec/_our-curriculum/Academic Curriculum/Mother Tongue Languages.md

 <br> All Secondary 1 and 2 Express students taking Higher CL/CL will be offered this programme.
 It is a school-based enrichment programme where students learn about the history and development of traditional Chinese culture such as costumes, cuisines, architecture, Chinese medicine, wedding ceremonies etc.

 **3\.
 3-minute speech**

-Based on a topic given, students prepare a 3-minute speech to be presented in class.
+<br> Based on a topic given, students prepare a 3-minute speech to be presented in class.
 This activity provides a platform for all students to express themselves clearly and confidently.
 Teachers’ feedback and peers' critique which are given aim to help the students improve and become better communicators.